John Jamian: U.S. Maritime Administration

 In 2003 Jamian was nominated by President George W. Bush to serve as the deputy maritime administrator for the U.S. Department of Transportation's Maritime Administration.
 He was confirmed by the U.S. Senate and assumed his duties on May 7, 2003.
 With the resignation of William Schubert on February 12, 2005 Jamian was named Acting Maritime Administrator.

 As acting administrator, his responsibilities included oversight of marine transportation policy and port infrastructure programs, working with U.S. Transportation Command on the Marine Security Program, as well as serving as a member of the President's National Presidential Security Directive.
 Administratively, Jamian oversaw the daily operations of the Maritime Administration, its 900 employees, 276 ship assets under MARAD purveyance, and the United States Merchant Marine Academy at Kings Point, NY.

 During his tenure at MARAD, he created the first USDOT Gateway office on the West Coast, followed by several other key Gateway Office locations, to provide high-level departmental assistance on a local scale and across all modes of transportation.
 Also under his leadership, the agency played a pivotal role in rebuilding critical port infrastructure along the Gulf Coast after the devastating impacts of Hurricanes Katrina and Rita.
 Other lasting hallmarks include agency initiatives to build stronger maritime relationships with China and Vietnam and efforts toward the creation of a coastal shipping program between the United States, Canada and Mexico.

 Jamian resigned his post as Acting Maritime Administrator on May 1, 2006.

 Personal information

 John lives with his wife in Rochester Hills, Michigan.
 They have two children.
+He attended Oakland University.